hackeryarn/blog/content/post/dry.md

 On the surface this looks like a good solution.
 By providing a default value for `clevel` we avoid having to update the old function invocations, and our new function just has to provide one flag.

 So what would happen if another position gets a different bonus structure?
-We could just add another flag, add another `if`, and make sure all the right places use the flags that they need to.
+We could just add another flag, add another `if`, and make sure all the right places use the right flags.

 And what if there is some shared logic between two of those flags?
 Or what if multiple flags signal some kind of other special condition?
 You can see how this innocent function can quickly get out of hand.
-Some of you probably saw it as soon as they read the function.

 This solution has two serious drawbacks.

 First off, it introduces a new options named `clevel` which has nothing to do with the concept of a bonus calculation.
 It's related to the role which should be fully encapsulated by the function that calls `calculate_bonus`.

-This bleeding on concepts makes code significantly harder to follow.
-Because `clevel` tells us nothing about how it might impact the bonus calculation, we have to read two functions and merge the related concepts in our mind.
-And if we have more of these types of "helper" functions, we end up having to keep a lot of information in our head while reading a lot of functions spread out across the code base.
+This bleeding over of concepts makes code significantly harder to follow.
+Because `clevel` tells us nothing about how it might impact the bonus calculation, we have to read two functions and keep track of the related parts in our minds.
+And if we have more of these types of "helper" functions, we end up having to keep a lot of information in our head while trying to understand a single function.

 The other problem is closely related to the first, but is more insidious.
 Having the level as part of the bonus calculation tightly couples this function to working with only functions that deal with levels.
 We simply can't re-use this function in a context that does not know about employee levels.

-So if we want to run a simulation to show the impacts of different bonus structures, we have to introduce levels into this simulations even though we don't care about levels when simulating optimal bonus structures.
+So if we want to run a simulation that shows the impacts of different bonus structures, we have to introduce levels into this simulations even though we don't care about levels when simulating optimal bonus structures.
 This really kills DRY's promise of re-usability.

-This are some serious issue, but not all is lost.
+These are some serious issue, but not all is lost.
 Let's look at a way that we can identify and fix these types of problems.

 ## Abstraction Barriers

-A better approach at building abstractions actually comes form a concept significantly older than DRY.
+A better approach of extracting pieces of code comes form a concept significantly older than DRY.
 Abstraction barriers were first formally introduced in [Structure and Interpretation of Computer Programs](https://sarabander.github.io/sicp/html/2_002e1.xhtml#g_t2_002e1_002e2), published in 1984.
-Unfortunately, you hear about DRY far more often than about abstraction barriers.

-I encourage you to read the section linked above, if you're not afraid of too many parentheses, but for the purpose of this article I can sum up this as: build abstractions in well defined layers.
-Each layer works at a similar level abstraction and deals with related concepts.
-Domain driven design tries to drive at a similar concept, but from a purely domain level.
-I will also mention domains because they can help with knowing when to create a new level.
+I encourage you to read the section linked above, if you're not afraid of too many parentheses.
+But for the purpose of this article I can sum up this as: build abstractions in well defined layers.

-Without reading the linked section above, you might wonder what constitutes a layer.
+Without reading the linked section of SICP, you might wonder what constitutes a layer.
 The most basic layer that every program has is the language itself.
-All the built in functions and operators create an abstraction layer over the machine code that's needed to execute your program.
-You would almost never want to go down below this level, although there are some times when you might have to.
+All the built in functions and operators create an abstraction layer over the machine code that executes the program.
+We would almost never want to go down below this level, although there are some times when we must.

-The next most common layer is made up by the libraries that you import.
-They usually provide further abstraction over the language allowing you to describe your intent in terms that belong to the domain of the library.
-The layers in your applications should work in almost the same way.
+The next most common layer is made up by the libraries that we import.
+They usually provide further abstraction over the language allowing us to describe our intent in terms that belong to the domain of the library.
+The layers in our applications should work in almost the same way.

-In our example, we have one layer that deals with the different levels in the company.
-This layer knows about what needs to be calculated for a certain level and how to combine these calculations.
-We also created a second layer with our new function.
-A layer for bonuses.
-But that's a little too narrow.
-We really introduced the start of a layer for all financial calculations.
+When we started our program, we were working in a layer that deals with employees and their levels.
+By extracting our function, we unintentionally introduced a new layer.
+The unintentional extraction made this layer look like it was for calculating bonuses, but that's too narrow.
+We created a layer for working with financial calculations.

 If you prefer to think of it in terms of domains: The first layer belongs to the HR domain.
 It deals with levels, and what those levels entail.
-The second layer belongs to accounting.
-It deals with the details that go into calculating certain concepts, such as bonuses.
-If we need some clarification on terminology or functionality, this distinction points us towards the right group that we need to talk to.
+The second layer belongs to the accounting domain.
+It deals with the details that go into calculating certain financial concepts -- bonuses being one of them.
+If we need clarification on terminology or functionality, this distinction points us towards the right group to talk to.

 ## Apply Abstraction Barriers